Heatsink icon Heatsink

 Can I run multiple Heatsink dashboards?

 No — Heatsink is a single-window app.
-The dashboard is the same whether you open it from the Dock, the menu-bar popover's "Dashboard" button, or ⌘1.
+The dashboard is the same whether you open it from the Dock or from the menu-bar popover's "Dashboard" button.
 Two windows of the same data add no value, so we don't allow it.

 Can Heatsink control my fan speed?